-- Prior to the event, the program vending contact listed on the host's online key contacts form will need to confirm they are the contact and that the shipping information is correct, when requested by IMG College - If the host would like to make programs available in suites during the championship or available post-championship as a giveaway, for resale, or to provide as a souvenir for

-- The host venue will provide all vendors unless otherwise prearranged with IMG College - Return a signed vending agreement to IMG College prior to the event - If requested and approved by the NCAA, the tournament manager shall issue credentials and provide the necessary parking passes to administrative personnel representing IMG College.
-All programs vendors shall receive standard facility credentials.
+- Prior to the event, the program vending contact listed on the host's online key contacts form will need to confirm they are the contact and that the shipping information is correct, when requested by LEARFIELD. - The host venue will provide all vendors unless otherwise prearranged with LEARFIELD. - Return a signed vending agreement to LEARFIELD prior to the event. - If requested and approved by the NCAA, the tournament manager shall issue credentials and provide the necessary parking passes to administrative personnel representing LEARFIELD.
+All program vendors shall receive standard facility credentials. - Distribute the allotted number of complimentary programs as specified below:

-Team Sports Championship Breakdown Sites Per Round Travel Party Size Teams per Site Media/Other Comps Per Site Total Comps Per Site 2017 Comps Per Round DI Women's Volleyball 1st and 2nd Rounds 16 22 4 20 108 1,728 DI Women's Volleyball Regionals 4 0 0 25 25 100 D1 Women's Volleyball Champ 1 22 4 100 188 188
+Championship Breakdown Sites Per Round Team Sports Media/ Total 2023 Travel Party Size Teams Per Site Other Comps Per Site Comps Per Site Comps Per Round DI Women's Volleyball 1st and 2nd Rounds 16 23 4 20 108 1,728 DI Women's Volleyball Regionals 4 0 0 25 25 100 DI Women's Volleyball Champ 1 23 4 100 188 188